ethereum/ethereum-org-website/docs/what-is-ethereum/index.md

 **Not sure where to go next?**

 - Want to get started using Ethereum?
 Check out some [applications built on Ethereum](/dapps/).
 - Curious to learn more about Ethereum and its technology?
-View our [Ethereum guides and learning resources](/learn/).
+View our [Ethereum guides and learning resources](/learn/) or read the original [Ethereum whitepaper](/whitepaper/).
 - Are you a developer interested in building on ethereum?
 [Get started building on Ethereum here](/build/).